-The provisions in FCL.025 applies.
+The provisions in FCL.025 apply.
 Theoretical knowledge examinations taken in the UK before 1st January 2021 will be accepted.
-However, the theoretical knowledge examination is only valid for the issue of a CPL or CPL/IR for a period of 36 months from the day when the pilot successfully completed the theoretical knowledge examination.
+However, the theoretical knowledge examination is only valid for the issue of a CPL or CPL/IR for 36 months from the day the pilot successfully completes the theoretical knowledge examination.

 As an example:

-- You finished your EASA CPL or ATPL theoretical knowledge examination on 25.
+- You finished your EASA CPL or ATPL theoretical knowledge examination on the 25.
 August 2019.
-Your theory will then be valid for issue of a Norwegian CPL/IR until 25.
+Your theory will then be valid for a Norwegian CPL/IR issue until 25.
 August 2022.

 - You finished your EASA CPL or ATPL theoretical knowledge examination in 2017.
-Your theory is no longer valid for issue of an EASA CPL/IR licence, but you may get credit as described under the question “What is the theoretical examination requirement”.
+Your theory is no longer valid for the issue of an EASA CPL/IR licence.
+Still, you may get credit as described under the question, "What is the theoretical examination requirement?".

-Be advised that if you are a holder of a 3rd country ATPL licence, different rules apply.
+Be advised that different rules apply if you are a holder of a 3rd country ATPL licence.
 See information under the ATPL category.
 The reason behind the difference in validity periods between a CPL/IR and an ATPL licence is the legal framework in Part-FCL and regulation (EU) 2020/723.